Modern Slavery & Human Trafficking Statement 2023

 • J&E Davy UK Limited

 Davy acknowledges that financial institutions must monitor supply chains to eliminate modern slavery, not only in relation to financial services, but with respect to IT supplies, office supplies, construction and other employment services.
-In view of this, the Davy Group is expanding its Responsible Sourcing System and is actively engaging with supply chain partners.
+In view of this, the Davy Group is developing a responsible sourcing system for all critical suppliers.

 Our Policies